Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Estimation of non-pathological recollisions

 \begin{lemma} There exists a constant ${\mathfrak{a}}\in(0,1)$ such that for any $\underline{n}$, $k'$ and $(s_i)_i$,

 \end{lemma}

 \begin{proof} We may define the clustering tree $T^>$ as before, by looking at collisions in temporal order and keeping only the clustering collisions.
-However, this will not be sufficient to characterise the initial data.
+However, this will not be sufficient to characterize the initial data.

-Let $(q,\bar{q})$ (with $q<\bar{q}$) be the first two particles having a non-clustering collision, $\tau_{\rm cycle}$ the time of this collision, and $c\in [1,n_{k+2}-1]$ such that $\tau_{\rm cycle}$ lies between the times of the $c$-th and the $(c+1)$-th clustering collision.
-The parameters $(T^>,(q,\bar{q},c))$ provide a partition of the set of initial data.
+Let $(\bar q,\bar{q}')$ (with $\bar q<\bar{q}'$) be the first two particles having a non-clustering collision, $\tau_{\rm cycle}$ the time of this collision, and $c\in [1,n_{k+2}-1]$ such that $\tau_{\rm cycle}$ lies between the times of the $c$-th and the $(c+1)$-th clustering collision.
+The parameters $\bar{T}:=(T^>,(\bar q,\bar{q}',c))$ provide a partition of the set of initial data.

 We denote